A. Employee Benefits

 4. Benefits Available to Status Faculty and Staff

 4.1 Description.
 All status USNH employees are eligible to participate in the benefits plans described below.
+Effective January 1, 2014, status employees of the School of Law shall be eligible to participate in the following System benefit plans as appropriate to their employee category: USY.V.A.4.9, Paid Holiday Leave; USY.V.A.4.10 Earned Time; USY.V.A.4.11 Vacation/Personal Leave; and USY.V.A.4.12, Sick Leave.
 The percent time of appointment and/or salary may determine the employee contribution amounts.
 Research and clinical faculty with appointments between 50-75% may be eligible for benefits on a pro-rated basis.
 Information regarding such appointments is available at the campus Human Resources Office.

 4.1.1 Visiting faculty and job exchange.

 126.96.36.199 Visiting faculty members who are not eligible to retain their home institution's benefits are eligible to participate in the USNH benefits program if they are appointed 75% time or more.